DTU-PAS/RumexWeeds/index.md

 ## Example Sequences
 ### 20210806_hegnstrup - Sequence 17
-<iframe width="960" height="600" src="https://www.youtube.com/embed/3WoM9ILuoJ8" frameborder="0" allowfullscreen></iframe>
+<iframe width="960" height="600" src="https://www.youtube.com/embed/EMoLYOeXZmU" frameborder="0" allowfullscreen></iframe>

 ### 20210806_stengard - Sequence 8
-<iframe width="960" height="600" src="https://www.youtube.com/embed/X7Oi9enc7xc" frameborder="0" allowfullscreen></iframe>
+<iframe width="960" height="600" src="https://www.youtube.com/embed/qEqL5Q3sv5Q" frameborder="0" allowfullscreen></iframe>

 ### 20210807_lundholm - Sequence 23
-<iframe width="960" height="600" src="https://www.youtube.com/embed/7OSrtETfVYw" frameborder="0" allowfullscreen></iframe>
+<iframe width="960" height="600" src="https://www.youtube.com/embed/Z1LE_Rz3AkA" frameborder="0" allowfullscreen></iframe>

 ## Image Annotations
 ### Ground truth annotations
+#### Weed enclosure with bounding box
 For all labeled image sequences, bounding box annotations are generated manually for the grassland weed Rumex.
 Each bounding box includes the whole plant with all attached leaves.
 If the plant consists of only one leaf, the single leaf is enclosed by a bounding box.
 On very dense weed images, it can be difficult to identify all plants with high certainty.
 Here, noisy labels can be expected.
 We differentiate between the two relevant sub-species *Rumex obtusifolius L.* and *Rumex crispus L.* and assign the relevant class to each bounding box.
 Both sub-species are equally undesired on dairy grassland fields and therefore, for most application it stands to reason to treat both species as one class.
 The decision for one of the above-mentioned classes was made purely based on the visual appearance in the images.
+[1]

+#### Pixel-wise weed segmentation Masks
 Additionally, we provide a small number of carefully manually-annotated ground truth masks for a random subset of 20 images per location and day, resulting in 100 images and 340 segmented bounding box crops in total.
+[1]

+#### Joint-stem with ellipse
+We supplement the data of that dataset with additional manually created keypoint annotations: For each bounding box in the dataset, a joint stem annotation has been performed.
+The joint stem annotation is represented with an ellipse, where the center indicates the position and the ellipse shape indicates the uncertainty of the human annotator.
+[2]

+#### Summary
 The following table summarizes the datapoints that have been collected and annotated on four different days and at three different farms.
 We show the number of foreground images -- including one or more Rumex objects --, the number of pure background images, the total number of annotations for both classes (*Rumex obtusifolius L.*, *Rumex crispus L.*), the total proportion of positive pixels vs all image pixels, as well as the average bounding box size as a percentage of the whole image size.
 Although we have a significantly higher number of foreground images containing at least one object, the Rumex plant is still highly under-represented when considering the positive pixel proportion for each data collection session.
 Moreover, it lists the exact number of pixel-wise annotations for both object classes and each data collection session.
+[1]
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;